-Parents shall have reasonable access to staff and may observe in classrooms by following established procedures developed by the building principal.
+1. Parents shall have reasonable access to staff and may observe in classrooms by following established procedures developed by the building principal.
+Parents also have the right to review instructional materials.

 Notice to Parents of Their Right to Request Their Child's Classroom Teachers' Qualifications